nichtaylor/Private-Equity-Fund-Analysis/README.md

 ## Important Limitation

-The CalPERS Fund Performance Review contains **active partnership investments only and excludes exited partnerships**.
+The CalPERS Fund Performance Review contains **active investments only and excludes exited investments**.
 The analysis therefore represents a snapshot of the active portfolio and should not be interpreted as complete historical vintage or manager performance.

 Older vintages are particularly affected, as fully realized and exited partnerships may no longer appear in the dataset.
 Performance reported by CalPERS as `N/M (Not Meaningful)` is excluded from performance-based analysis.